Progress Reports & Indicator Setting

 Reports will show indicator grades for each subject being taken and a projected grade.
 Teachers will use their knowledge of the student, their current attainment, their current approaches to learning and homework/independent study and their attendance to ‘project’ their students’ attainment in their final examinations.
 Teachers may use a +/- with the projected grade, for example a 5+ or a 7-. + denotes a strong performance at the grade, with the potential of achieving the grade above if the strong performance continues. – denotes a weaker performance at the grade, showing concern that the student may drop to the grade below.

-Please see the table below for detailed descriptors relating to the Approaches to Learning and Approaches to Homework
+For detailed descriptors relating to the Approaches to Learning and Approaches to Homework please see the table below.

 For further details relating to specific year groups, please contact the relevant Head of Year: